MoneySavingExpert.com homepage

 Allowance 2: Give £250 to anybody/everybody you know

 Gifts of up to £250 per person each year are not subject to IHT.
-So, say you have 12 grandchildren, you could gift each of them £250 a year as a birthday present.
+So, let's say you have 12 grandchildren, you could gift each of them £250 a year as a birthday present.

 Allowance 3: Give wedding gifts (up to a limit)

-If a family member or friend is getting married, you're able to gift them money tax-free.
+If a family member or friend is getting married, you're able to gift them money tax free.
 You can only make a wedding gift to that person once a year, and there's a limit on how much you can give them: £5,000 to a child, £2,500 to a grandchild and £1,000 to anybody else.

-You can though make wedding gifts to different people in the same tax year.
-For example, if you had two children, both who are getting married in the same tax year, you could give each of them up to £5,000 (so up to £10,000 in total).
+You can make wedding gifts to different people in the same tax year.
+For example, if you have two children, both who are getting married in the same tax year, you could give each of them up to £5,000 (so up to £10,000 in total).
 Or if you had multiple friends getting married in the same tax year, you could give each of them up to £1,000.

-Wedding gifts can be combined with your £3,000 annual exemption (so both allowances can be used on the same person in the same tax year) but not with the £250 small gift allowance.
+Wedding gifts can be combined with your £3,000 annual exemption (so both can be used on the same person in the same tax year) but not with the £250 small gift allowance.

 Allowance 4: Give money freely from your income (as long as it doesn't affect your lifestyle)